The Best Natural, Aluminum-Free Deodorant

 • Bathe on a regular basis.
 Washing regulates the bacterial count on your skin and helps keep unpleasant smells in check.

 • Worried about smell on-the-go?
-Stash a pack of EO Lavender Deodorant Wipes and a travel size Native deodorant in your bag before heading out.
+Stash a pack of EO Lavender Deodorant Wipes and a travel size (Primally Pure Deodorant has 1.7 oz size tube) in your bag before heading out.
 If you start to notice body odor, head into a bathroom and wipe your underarms with deodorant wipes, then apply travel sized deodorant to keep odor under control.

 • If you have sensitive skin, shave at night and apply deodorant in the morning.
 Make sure the deodorant is warm to prevent friction and dab instead of swipe if your skin is super sensitive.
 Switch to a sensitive formula without baking soda if a rash persists.